-People who walk to transit are among the most vulnerable road users in the Atlanta region.
-Indeed, 22% of pedestrian crashes here occurred within 100 feet of a transit stop.
-And nearly half occurred within 300 feet of a stop.
+The findings were alarming.
+Over 20 percent of pedestrian crashes here occurred within 100 feet of a transit station or bus stop.
+And nearly half occurred within 300 feet.

 With your support, we’ve raised awareness of risks facing people who walk to transit.
 We’ve also helped transportation professionals select effective solutions.

 - Transportation agencies now allocate over $20 million / year in pedestrian safety improvements on transit corridors in metro Atlanta

 - The Georgia Department of Transportation partners with local agencies, PEDS and others on “Pedestrian Road Safety Audits”

 - Walk-by Visioning activities provide a voice in transportation planning to transit-dependent pedestrians

 - Local and state safety plans and design guidelines are incorporating recommendations from the Safe Routes to Transit: Toolkits for Safe Crossings in Metro Atlanta we developed.

 - Transportation agencies are installing median refuge islands, Hybrid Pedestrian Beacons, Rectangular Rapid Flash Beacons and other safety tools.